lexman29125/5m-data-2.9-distributed-batch/quiz.md

 - A. Unified platform for batch processing, streaming, machine learning, and SQL querying
 - B. In-memory processing capabilities
-- C. Tightly coupled with HDFS for storage
+- C. Tightly coupled with HDFS for storage (ANS)
 - D. Flexibility to read data from various sources

 ### Q7: What is the advantage of the Pandas API on Spark?

-- A. It allows you to scale your pandas workload to any size by running it distributed across multiple nodes
+- A. It allows you to scale your pandas workload to any size by running it distributed across multiple nodes (ANS)
 - B. It provides a unified platform for batch processing, streaming, and machine learning
 - C. It is a data warehousing and SQL-like query language for Hadoop
 - D. It is a cluster management component of Hadoop

 ### Q8: What is the purpose of the Structured Streaming module in Apache Spark?

-- A. To handle streaming data in a scalable and fault-tolerant manner
+- A. To handle streaming data in a scalable and fault-tolerant manner (ANS)
 - B. To work with structured data and SQL queries
 - C. To provide machine learning capabilities
 - D. To manage clusters and allocate resources

 ### Q9: What is the purpose of the ZooKeeper component in the Hadoop ecosystem?

-- A. It is a centralized service for maintaining configuration information, naming, and providing distributed synchronization
+- A. It is a centralized service for maintaining configuration information, naming, and providing distributed synchronization (ANS)
 - B. It is a tool designed to transfer data between Hadoop and relational databases
 - C. It is a scalable and distributed database that supports structured data storage
 - D. It is a platform for analyzing large data sets

 ### Q10: What is the purpose of the Spark SQL module?

-- A. To work with structured data and seamlessly mix SQL queries with Spark programs
+- A. To work with structured data and seamlessly mix SQL queries with Spark programs (ANS)
 - B. To provide a scalable machine learning library
 - C. To handle streaming data in a scalable and fault-tolerant manner
 - D. To manage clusters and allocate resources